West Lothian B-Lines

 West Lothian has seen a significant loss of species-rich grassland to urbanisation, industrialisation and agriculture: 13.2% of the land area is urban and 36 % is grassland, 70% of which is cultivated and biologically poor.
 Currently, most grassland in West Lothian’s urban greenspace is managed strictly for amenity use with frequent cuts close to the ground.
 This results in low floral species diversity, significantly reducing the vital foraging habitat available for pollinating insects.

-The project also has huge benefits for people; community groups, schools, local residents, and other people from all over West Lothian will be involved in the creation of these wildflower areas, whilst learning more about pollinating insects and how to manage greenspaces for wildlife through workshops and events.
-Additionally, colourful urban wildflower meadows improve the quality of greenspace for people to enjoy, which in turn improves people’s health and well being.
+The project also had huge benefits for people; community groups, schools, local residents, and other people from all over West Lothian were involved in the creation of these wildflower areas, whilst learning more about pollinating insects and how to manage greenspaces for wildlife through workshops and events.
+The addition of these colourful urban wildflower meadows have improved the quality of greenspace for people to enjoy.

-The West Lothian’s B-Lines project is funded by Heritage Fund and West Lothian Council.
+The West Lothian’s B-Lines project was funded by Heritage Fund and West Lothian Council.

 Help us to stop the extinction of invertebrate species